 Stanwyck had on-screen warmth and rapport with all the cast.
 This including the voice of John Forsythe on the speakerphone.
 Surprisingly, Toni didn’t have a scene with the man playing Charlie’s back (as it is only John Forsythe’s voice in the show) which would have been a nice touch for these old friends.
 I was relieved there was no budding romance or romantic chemistry between the Angels and Toni’s Boys.
 (As well as Toni and Charlie).

-Unlike Charlie, Stanwyck’s fiesty and older character joined in the investigation more actively.
-This showed Toni as this strong and sassy character.
+Unlike Charlie, Stanwyck’s feisty and older character joined in the investigation more actively.
+This showed Toni as a strong and sassy character.
 Stanwyck’s role was increased substantially in the latter half of the programme when she goes undercover.
-This with her boys and the Angels at Durano’s gala, where plan is the Angels appearance will distract Durano, the men will spring into action and Tiffany will be rescued.
+This with her boys and the Angels at Durano’s gala, where the plan is the Angels appearance will distract Durano, the men will spring into action and Tiffany will be rescued.

 Toni’s strengths were seen as she convinced Durano with her undercover story.
 This had Stanwyck donning a Southern accent and her flirty banter with Durano.
 She later causes a scene and Stanwyck has an active role in the ensuing brawl.

 After watching the whole of this episode I felt it was a shame that Toni and Charlie didn’t team up their detectives for more episodes.
 Stanwyck’s presence as Toni in this episode showed her as more of moral support than Charlie and Stanwyck was a great asset to this episode.

 Not long after this episode in a crazy turn of events, Forsythe and Stanwyck reunited in a future Aaron Spelling production.
 This was in less than six degrees of Aaron Spelling separation.